Using Food To Help Recovery

 My experience has been that by treating the whole body you’re more likely to treat the addiction sustainably, because it is not limited to your thought processes; it permeates your entire physical being.

-I Learned How To Improve My Recovery Through The Power Of Food In The Following Ways:
+I Learned To Improve My Recovery Using Food

 Slowly but surely, over the last two years, I have lost 60 pounds and I feel full of energy, am less sick and depressed, and live my life more.
 It hasn’t been an easy road (recovery isn’t), but it has absolutely been worth it.
-If I knew what I now know, I wouldn’t have suffered so much in my early recovery.
+If I knew what I know now, I wouldn’t have suffered so much in my early recovery.

 Last Updated: